Simple Romanian green beans with garlic sauce, this is one of our favorite, most garlicky side dishes.

 These green beans with garlic were one of my grandmother's specialties, one of the dishes I was most looking for every summer.
 A very simple and cheap recipe, yet the perfect accompaniment for any kind of meat, grilled or fried in the pan, delicious with chicken or pork, although we often ate it with only one thick slice of white bread on the side.

 Mmm!
-I used to love to dip pieces of the soft bread in that very garlicky sauce, let the bread get soaked in it, and then eat it.
+I used to love to dip pieces of soft bread in that very garlicky sauce, let the bread get soaked in it, and then eat it.
 I am telling you, meat was good when we had it, but if there wasn't any, it wasn't really missed either.

 Green beans:

-- You can use fresh or frozen ones for this recipe, it doesn't really matter.
+- You can use fresh or frozen ones for this recipe; it doesn't really matter.

 Garlic: